quartzdesk/quartzdesk-executor/README.md

 This job supports the following job data map parameters:

-*url* – the URL to send the HTTP POST requests to.
+`url`: the URL to send the HTTP POST requests to.

-*username* – an optional HTTP Basic authentication username.
+`username`: an optional HTTP Basic authentication username.

-*password* – an optional HTTP Basic authentication password.
+`password`: an optional HTTP Basic authentication password.

 ## com.quartzdesk.executor.core.job.SqlQueryExecutorJob